- ARTICLE I: NAME

 The ISC Voting Members shall:

-- Elect the members of the Executive Committee and Member(s)-at-Large, if any; and
+A. Elect the members of the Executive Committee, including Member(s)-at-Large, if any; and

-- Approve changes in the scope and/or orientation and/or direction of the ISC through an amendment and/or restatement of these By-Laws.
+B. Approve changes in the scope and/or orientation and/or direction of the ISC through an amendment and/or restatement of these By-Laws.

 Section 3 -- Quorum and Approval

-- A quorum shall constitute of one-third of the total votes of the ISC Voting Members, and
+- One-third of the total votes of the ISC Voting Members shall constitute a quorum, and

 - Approval shall be by a majority of those present (in person or by phone) at a regular or special meeting, so long as there is a quorum for such vote.

 Section 4 -- Meetings

 - The Executive Committee shall hold an Annual Meeting of the ISC Voting Members for the election of the members of the Executive Committee.
 The Annual Meeting shall be held no later than the end of May of each year.
-Reasonable advance written notice, as set forth on the LMSD calendar or by mail, fax, or email, of such meeting shall be given to each ISC Voting Member.
+Reasonable advance written notice, as set forth on the LMSD calendar or by mail, text, email or personal notice, of such meeting shall be given to each ISC Voting Member.

-- The Co-Presidents may also schedule separate meetings with the HSA presidents as needed, and these meetings will be referred to as HSA Presidents’ Meetings on the LMSD Calendar.
+- The Co-Presidents may also schedule separate meetings with the HSA presidents as needed, and these meetings will be referred to as HSA Presidents’ Meetings on the LMSD calendar.

-- Any changes in meeting times or location from those scheduled on the LMSD calendar will be posted on the ISC website.
+- Any changes in meeting times or location from those scheduled on the LMSD calendar will be disseminated as widely and as timely as possible.

 Section 1 -- Members of Executive Committee

-- In addition, the Executive Committee shall include an even number (up to six per Article V, Sections 3A and 3B) of Member(s)-at-Large.
-Individuals filling these roles shall be nominated by the Executive Committee and elected by the ISC Voting Members in accordance with Section 5B of this Article V.
+- In addition, the Executive Committee shall include up to six Member(s)-at-Large per Article V, Sections 3A and 3B).
+Individuals filling these roles shall be nominated by the Executive Committee and elected by the ISC Voting Members in accordance with Section 5B of Article V.

-- The Executive Committee will determine all Off-Board Positions (non-Executive Committee positions) by a majority vote of those Executive Committee members present at a meeting at which such action is being taken.
-These Off-Board Positions and their tenure may be modified or changed to best meet the needs of the ISC.
+- The Executive Committee will determine and make appointments to all Off-Board Positions (non-Executive Committee positions) by a majority vote of those Executive Committee members present at a meeting at which such action is being taken.
+These Off-Board Positions and their tenure may be modified/changed to best meet the needs of the ISC from time to time.

 Section 2 -- Powers of the Executive Committee

-- The Executive Committee shall manage and supervise the affairs of the ISC and shall establish the policies of the ISC to fulfill its duties as stated in Article II.
+- The Executive Committee shall manage and supervise the affairs of the ISC and shall establish the policies of the ISC to fulfill its duties as stated herein.

 - A majority of the members of the Executive Committee in office shall constitute a quorum for the transaction of business at any meeting of the Executive Committee.

 - The act of a majority of the Executive Committee members present at any meeting of the Executive Committee, either in person or by telephone, shall be considered an act of the full Executive Committee.